jacob-keller/L0G-101086/README.md

 The scripts understand how to parse %UserProfile% in paths, but currently no other folder shorthands are supported.

+Careful attention must be paid when editing the configuration file such that it is well formed JSON.
+For example, when adding elements to a hash table section, you need to postfix each element with a comman except for the last one.
+Work is underway to help provide better validation of the configuration file.

 ### Questions?

 I'll probably respond to GitHub issues raised here, or you can find me on